Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Information retriveal and web search.md

 #### Index Creation

+Here we introduce some data structure which can speed up the search procedure given a query.
+Note that index technology is also used in database performance optimization.
+Index is used to organize and manage the documents.
+It is the core function of information retrieval system.

 - [ ] [MG4J is a free full-text search engine for large document collections written in Java](http://mg4j.di.unimi.it/)
 - [ ] http://www.lemurproject.org/